 So you’ve got your dream car and as careful as you can be, you take good care of it then one day you pull up against the kerb and you hear that crunching noise and when you see the damage your day goes downhill as you imagine the repair cost.
-Or it could be that have just bought a decent set of Alloy Wheels and you now need them to be repaired.
 Finding decent Alloy Wheel Repairs in Liverpool can be a bit of a minefield.

-This can be quite confusing to the person needing the Repair to be done.
-The difference between refurbish and repair is that refurbish is to rebuild or replenish with all new products & materials; to restore to original (or better) working order and appearance while repair is to restore to good working order, fix, or improve damaged condition.
+The difference is that to refurbish is to rebuild or replenish with all new products & materials.
+To repair is to restore to original (or better) working order and fix, or improve damaged condition.

 Alloy Wheel Types

 This type of alloy wheel is painted with a powder coating or a wet spray technique in the same colour.
 It is not the paint finish that distinguishes the type of wheel but how it is constructed.